 So we got the Jim Jordan threat.

-Chinese agent.
+Chinese agent?

-I am sitting here with my father, a WhatsApp message to Joe.
+I am sitting here with my father.

 Oh, that sounds like a shakedown.

-Are you kidding me?
+You kidding me?

-Well, you know, that Joe said over and over again, I never once talked to my son Hunter, not one time.
+Well, you know, Joe said over and over again, I never once talked to my son Hunter, not one time, not once about any of this.

-Anyway, uh the House Republicans defended President Trump today as he said he was told about this target letter.
+Anyway, the House Republicans defended President Trump today as he said he was told about this target letter.

-Steve Scalise said he expected the indictment is just one more example that you're seeing a constant targeting over and over and over again by this administration against who is their chief rival right now by 35 points.
+Steve Scalise said he expected the indictment as just one more example that you're seeing a constant targeting over and over and over again by this administration against who is their chief rival right now by 35 points.

-It's interesting, it happens more and more as Trump rises in the polls and Biden falls in the polls.
+It happens more and more as Trump rises in the polls and Biden falls in the polls.

 It's an unfortunate part of an unequal application of justice.

-This is absolute Adam Bullshiff.
+This is absolute Adam Bull Schiff.

-Representative Marjorie Taylor Green.
+Representative Marjorie Taylor Greene.

 Jonathan Turley.